 Due to the relationship between blockchain and cryptocurrency, there’s no questioning the utility of cryptos as units of account.

 Cryptos are divisible, countable, and fungible.
-You can use them for valuing goods and services, calculations, and recording financial transactions like payments or debts.
+You can use them to value goods and services, calculate, and record financial transactions like payments or debts.

 Cryptocurrencies Are Stores of Value

 A store of value is an asset whose worth grows or stays the same no matter what happens.

 So, considering the market’s infamous roller-coaster price movement, how does cryptocurrency work as a store of value?

 Every asset in the world experiences price fluctuations.
 But the historical price performance of Bitcoin has been exceptional.
 It can actually preserve your wealth, despite being known for its boom-bust cycles and bubbles.

 Bitcoin’s 2011-2020 compound annual growth rate has been about 200%.
 Based on this benchmark, the king crypto has outperformed gold and the S&P 500 over any multi-year period.